Project-Catalyst/project-catalyst.github.io/src/index.md

 actionText: Read more >
 actionLink: /docs/
 features:
-- title: What is a Proposer?
+- title: Who is a Proposer?
   details: Proposers are a vital aspect of Project Catalyst.
 They are the fuel to the fire.
 Proposers are the ideas people, ones that see the bigger picture, identify needs, plug gaps.
 A proposal made by a proposer is the way to communicate that idea to the community.

-- title: What is a Voter?
+- title: Who is a Voter?
   details:   Proposers are a vital aspect of Project Catalyst.
 They are the fuel to the fire.
 Proposers are the ideas people ones that see the bigger picture, identify needs, plug gaps.
 A proposal made by a proposer is the way to communicate that idea to the community.

-- title: Whats is a Community Advisor?
+- title: Who is a Community Advisor?
   details: Proposers are a vital aspect of Project Catalyst.
 They are the fuel to the fire.
 Proposers are the ideas people ones that see the bigger picture, identify needs, plug gaps.
 A proposal made by a proposer is the way to communicate that idea to the community.